rewindbitcoin/app/Errors.md

     - But handling is pretty bad because if network fails then it basically errors that feeEstimates was bad
     - Here I have fetchVaultStatus that does not retry...

-Explorer should retry stuff...
-Explorer should already return some error stuff?